 Sorry I know it’s harsh, but it’s true.

-The time saved of people not taking breaks will be lost 10 fold when they end up leaving or going on long term sick.
+The time saved of people not taking breaks will be lost 10 fold when they end up leaving or going on long term sickness.

 OK moving on now to what individuals can do: